SufficientlySecure/document-viewer/README.md

 * Comic Books (cbz) (NO support for cbr (rar compressed))
 * FictionBook (fb2, fb2.zip)

+Additional fonts can be installed using the [Document Viewer Fontpack](https://github.com/dschuermann/document-viewer-fontpack).

 General information about supported MIME types and available Intents can be found in the [Wiki](https://github.com/dschuermann/document-viewer/wiki).

 ## Build